 For many years, it was tough to define what it was that made our parents actually ours, when it seemed like most of the time, we were not all together.

-My parents are not just my guideposts.
-They are my confidantes, my raison d’être, my everything I want to be.
+My parents are not just my guideposts anymore.
+They are my confidantes, my raison d’être, and my inspiration.
+They symbolize a world I don’t know, and a world they built.
+That’s why they are who I want to be.